pyeventsourcing/eventsourcing/README.md

 is encrypted, which can mean application performance is improved when encryption is enabled.

-**Generic Event Store** — With an extendable set of adapters (called "stored event repositories" in the code) for popular ORMs and databases systems (e.g. Cassandra, SQLAlchemy).
-Also supports using Python objects in memory, for rapid application development.
-If your database system isn't already supported, it will be relatively easy to adapt by writing a custom stored event repository.
-The event store is also derived from an abstract base class in case you want to use a custom event store in your application.
-There are test cases you can use that make it easy to check your implementation.

-**Snapshots** — Avoids replaying an entire event stream to obtain the current state of an entity, hence entity access time complexity becomes *O(1)* with respect to the total number of events *N* in the stream, rather than *O(N)*.

-**Fast Forwarding** — Of entities to latest published event, used with snapshots and also when optimistic currency control exceptions are encountered.

-**Customizable Transcoding** — Between domain events and stored events, allows customization of database schemas when developing a custom stored event repositoriy.
+**Customizable Transcoding** — Between domain events and stored events, supports customization of database schema when developing a custom stored event repositoriy.

-**Collections** — An object-oriented alternative to "joins", used for modelling multiplicities of different kinds.

-**Time-Bucketed Logs** — Logged messages and log readers, for writing and reading an indefinitely long stream of events in a scalable manner.

 ## Install